ArctosDB/documentation-wiki/_documentation/container.markdown

 **Q:** The only benefit of barcoding is that it provides you with an east
-\[sic\] mechanism for processing large loans, doing inventories or otherwise creating batches of specimens.
+\[sic\] mechanism for processing large loans, doing inventories or otherwise creating batches of catalog records.
 [(source)](http://mailman.yale.edu/pipermail/nhcoll-l/2014-February/007337.html)

 **A:** Barcodes are useful for much more than loans.